geluso/ascii_coinwars/README.md

 * `pip3 install -r requirements.txt`
 * `python3 coinwars/`

+## Known Bugs
+Sorry, the app crashes if the terminal window is not big enough or when the window is resized.

+* `_curses.error: addwstr() returned ERR` occurs when you start a game and there's not enough room.
+Decrease your terminal text size or make your window bigger to make room for what the game expects!
+* `_curses.error: no input` occurs when you resize the window.

 ## Summary
 Here's a fun text-based version of a game called Coin Wars.
 Coin Wars is a physical, tactile, turn-based, strategy game.
 That's to say: players